etcpwd13/greyfriar_blog/_posts/2021-01-01-Notes-Vaccine.md

 Turns out that is not the correct user.txt but the user account and password for postgres can be used to see privs

-This password can be used to view the user's sudo privileges.
+This password can be used to view the user's sudo privileges. *sudo -l*

 ```yaml
 postgres@vaccine:~$ sudo -l